dafiti-group/data-and-analytics-training/laboratory/redshift/LAB-Redshift.md

 group by 1
 ;
 ```
-You Shoud receive a messy output similar to this (the execution plan):
+You should receive a messy output similar to this (the execution plan):

 ```
 ```